MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 ### Postgres schemas

 `CREATE VIEWS` will attempt to create each upstream table in the same schema as Postgres.
-For example, if the publication contains tables` "public"."foo"` and `"otherschema"."foo"`, `CREATE VIEWS` is the equivalent of
+For example, if the publication contains tables `"public"."foo"` and `"otherschema"."foo"`, `CREATE VIEWS` is the equivalent of:

 ```
 CREATE VIEW "public"."foo";